pluralsight/guides/draft/ruby-ruby-on-rails/instant-delivery-store-using-ruby-on-rails-stripe-and-uberrush-api/article.md

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/b4ee0009-315a-408d-80c6-2a0aae97d515.41)

 Stripe will send an invoice via email and Uber will provide SMS updates to the customer.
-Currently, all the API's are in test / sandbox mode so neither of those will actually happen right now.
+Howevery, all the APIs are currently in test/sandbox mode, so neither the Stripe message nor the Uber message will actually be created just yet.

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/676e9462-d474-42f1-9d2c-c6d6ec194326.41)

 That's it!
-We are done with the project!
+Our project is complete.

 This was my first coding tutorial, so there is a lot more that could be added in regards to validation and error-checking (and of course TDD).
 I wanted to create an API wrapper and show a basic use case for it.
 Feel free to leave feedback in the comments below or fork this guide.
 I skipped over some minor details, since I assumed all the readers would have some experience with Rails, Stripe and configuration.

 [The Github code is here.](https://github.com/ty-shaikh/uber-rush-tutorial)

-##### API Wrapper / UberRUSH

-##### Stripe
+Thank you for reading!